Brisken History, Family Crest & Coats of Arms

 The surname Brisken was first found in Briscoe, near Carlisle where the family were seated for three generations before the reign of Edward III.
 Later in Crofton in Cumbria (formerly Cumberland) and at Birkskeugh, in the parish of Newbiggan, were the ancestral homes of the family since 1390.
 One of the first records of the name in Cumberland was Isold de Briskow.
 Later William Brys(k)how was listed in Yorkshire in 1410.

-Important Dates for the Brisken family
+Early History of the Brisken family

 This web page shows only a small excerpt of our Brisken research.
 Another 245 words (18 lines of text) covering the years 1280, 1590, 1332, 1845, 1606, 1688, 1654, 1659, 1588, 1656 and 1690 are included under the topic Early Brisken History in all our PDF Extended History products and printed products wherever possible.